bitchan/bitchan-node/README.md

 [![NPM](https://nodei.co/npm/bitchan-node.png)](https://www.npmjs.com/package/bitchan-node)

 **NOTE: bitchan-node is in early alpha and may contain a lot of bugs.
-So it is recommended to use only trusted peer mode for a moment (see [example config](etc/bitchan.yaml.example)).**
+So it is recommended to use only trusted peer mode for a moment.**

-bitchan/Bitmessage client for Node.js.
+bitchan and Bitmessage client for Node.js.

-Works as a common node in the Bitmessage network and also provides WebSocket gateway for [bitchan web clients](https://github.com/bitchan/bitchan-web).
+Works as a common node in the [Bitmessage network](https://bitmessage.org/wiki/Main_Page) and also provides WebSocket gateway for [bitchan web clients](https://github.com/bitchan/bitchan-web).
 Read more about bitchan [at the wiki](https://github.com/bitchan/meta/wiki).

 ## Usage